 There are two permanent walk-in vaccination clinics for those still not vaccinated, regardless of residency status.
 One is at the Al Shabab sports center in Jeleeb Al-Shuyoukh and the other at the Al Tadamon sports club in Farwaniya from Sunday to Thursday, 4pm to 8pm.

 Visit the FDA’s website to learn more about FDA-approved vaccines in the United States.
 The United States Government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
 Please follow host country developments and guidelines for COVID-19 vaccination.

 Entry and Exit Requirements:

-- The Ministry of Interior has announced that Article 22 (dependent) and Article 24 (self-employed) visaholders can renew their resident permits online.
-Residents may also extend their temporary residence visa (Article 14) online for three months for a 3KD fee.
+- The Ministry of Interior has announced that residents with Article 22 (dependent) and Article 24 (self-employed) permits can renew their resident permits online.

-- Due to the closure of the Kuwaiti government, Department of Defense contractors are not authorized to enter Kuwait.
+- Department of Defense contractors without valid visas or residencies are currently not authorized to enter Kuwait.
 This restriction is in place until further notice, per the Foreign Clearance Guide.